Wilsonville Pedestrian and Truck Accident Kills Man

 Anderson was not injured.
 He was driving for Haney Truck Line out of Yakima, Washington.

-Oregon State Police (OSP) troopers are continuing the investigation into the Oregon pedestrian accident.
+Oregon State Police (OSP) troopers are continuing the investigation into the Portland pedestrian accident.
 OSP wants to talk to anyone who had contact with the victim, know why he was walking on the freeway, or were traveling through the area before or at the time of the crash.
 Anyone with information to help with the investigation is asked to call OSP Northern Command Center dispatch at 800-452-7888.

 Our thoughts and prayers are with the family of Julio Valentin as they cope with their tragic loss.